• ABS warning light on

 • Use an OBD-II scanner to confirm the code.

-• Inspect the wheel speed sensor and wiring for damage.
+• Inspect the brake pressure sensor and its wiring for damage.

 • Repair or replace damaged wiring or connectors.